jonahgcarpenter/homelab-oswald/README.md

 ### Problems:

+- continue to monitor helper scripts for frigate 16
 - Kubernetes / pod logs on web? no need for portainer or rancher just logs if I am not home
 - pihole real-ip?
 - alert manager alerts for proxmox